architect/arc.codes/src/views/docs/en/:tutorials/beyond-hello-world.md

 ## `@http` routes

-Next, we can extend the number of HTTP routes by filling in some obvious endpoints for our dinner delivery service (we'll skip user account management and authentication for this tutorial):
+Next, we can extend the number of HTTP routes by filling in some obvious endpoints for a meal delivery service (we'll skip user account management and authentication for this tutorial) replace the `@http` block with:

 ```arc
 @http